 - Wine: Dry white wine is traditionally used in a bolognese sauce.
 Go ahead and use red if that is what you have.

 - Milk: In Bologna, dairy is used to round out the acidity of the tomatoes in the Bolognese sauce.
-If avoiding dairy, you can leave it out but the sauce will not be as silky.
+If avoiding dairy, you can try using leave it out but the sauce will not be as silky.

 - Nutmeg: As with milk, nutmeg is used to tone down the acidity of the tomatoes in the ragú.